 Grading began on the property to ready it for development.
 Soon after which, several remains, unceremoniously left behind, were discovered.
 This was confirmed by two reputable people.
 One such account was from Manny Mancillas, who worked for North County Soils Testing Laboratory in Escondido in 1969.
 His company was hired by an oil company, as a service station was to be built on the eastern portion of the former burial site, and the western half a restaurant, The Hungry Hunter.

 Mancillas remembered that the gravestones had been gathered in a pile before they were used as fill on the I-5 offramp.
 He noted that some of headstones were “beautiful” and some were about four feet high.

 Mancillas said that at least six bodies were found during the time he was on site.
-Bill Hitt, who worked for K L Redfern out of Orange County, did the excavating for the gas station and his memories mirror that of Mancillas, although Hitt felt more than six remains were found after the official removal; he remembered as many as 12.
+Bill Hitt, who worked for K L Redfern out of Orange County, did the excavating for the gas station and his memories are similar to that of Mancillas, although Hitt felt more than six remains were found after the official removal; he remembered as many as 12.